-Current job vacancies and volunteering opportunities at Rape Crisis England & Wales and its member Rape Crisis Centres.
+View current vacancies at Rape Crisis England & Wales and our member Rape Crisis Centres.

-There are no current job vacancies at Rape Crisis England & Wales
+There are no current vacancies at Rape Crisis England & Wales (RCEW).

 Vacancies at our member Rape Crisis Centres

 Part time, 18.5 hours per week (to include one evening shift) - £27,741 - £32,234 per annum, pro rata.

 The post will involve working with age range 11+, and with clients who have experienced or been impacted by Sexual Violence and Childhood Sexual Abuse.
 We would welcome applications from candidates from diverse backgrounds to enable us to better reflect the needs of the communities we serve.